-To put your vehicle into operation, unlock forward/reverse switch by turning keyed lock counter clockwise.
-Select direction you wish to travel by moving handle of forward/reverse switch into position.
+To put your vehicle into operation, turn key switch on by turning the key clockwise.
+Select direction you wish to travel by depressing the forward/reverse switch for selected direction of travel.
 Release parking brake, slowly depress accelerator pedal until vehicle is moving at the desired speed.
-Steer vehicle as required utilizing the foot brake and accelerator to control you speed as desired.
+Steer vehicle as required utilizing the foot brake and accelerator to control your speed as desired.

-- CAUTION: DO NOT "HOLD" VEHICLE AT A STANDSTILL ON A HILL OR INCLINE USING ACCELERATOR ONLY.
+CAUTION: DO NOT "HOLD" VEHICLE AT A STANDSTILL ON A HILL OR INCLINE USING ACCELERATOR ONLY.
 CONTINUED "STALLED" CONDITION AS DESCRIBED WILL DAMAGE MOTOR AND ELECTRICAL CONTROLS.
-USE EITHER YOUR FOOT BRAKE OR HAND BRAKE TO HOLD THE VEHICLE ON A HILL SAFELY. - CAUTION: WHEN YOU LEAVE YOUR VEHICLE, IT IS BEST TO ALWAYS PLACE FORWARD/REVERSE SWITCH IN NEUTRAL POSITION.
+USE EITHER YOUR FOOT BRAKE OR HAND BRAKE TO HOLD THE VEHICLE ON A HILL SAFELY.

+CAUTION: WHEN YOU LEAVE YOUR VEHICLE, IT IS BEST TO ALWAYS PLACE FORWARD/REVERSE SWITCH IN NEUTRAL POSITION.
 SET PARKING BRAKE TO PREVENT VEHICLE FROM ROLLING FREE, LOCK AND REMOVE KEY.